Skip to content

 Less than, <

-Binary less than operator < returns true if the left operand is less than the right operand, and false otherwise.
-Can only be applied to values of type Int:
+The binary less than operator < returns true if the left operand is less than the right operand, and false otherwise.
+It can only be applied to values of type Int:

 let two: Int = 2;